-CCI supports the concept and use of drug courts and other specialty courts to divert mentally ill and substance using offenders away from the traditional justice system.
+CCI supports the concept and use of drug courts and other specialty courts to divert mentally ill and drug substance using offenders away from the traditional justice court system.

 CCI supports adequate state funding for courthouse security that pays for the needs of individual counties.
+PROSECUTION, COURT FACILITIES AND SECURITY COSTS to counties, including the district attorney's office and court-related facilities and security costs.